 (1) A copy of the research proposal including a summary of the research, a description of the subject population, and the method by which subjects will be recruited.
-If IRB review by the full committee is 8.13 Policy on Human Subjects: Institutional Review Board b.
-Schedule of Meetings
+If IRB review by the full committee is warranted, the principal investigator should submit ten (10) copies of the research protocol.

+8.13 Policy on Human Subjects: Institutional Review Board